Schumer calls on Puzder to withdraw nomination

 Puzder's confirmation hearing, which has been rescheduled multiple times, is currently slated for February 16 with the Committee on Health, Education, Labor and Pensions.

-Sen. Patty Murray, ranking member on that committee, said at the news conference, that if Puzder does not withdraw he should expect Democrats and workers to "to scrutinize his record clearly and speak out loudly about what we see concerns us to make sure that this nomination process is as thorough and rigorous as possible."
+Sen. Patty Murray, ranking member on that committee, said at the news conference, that if Puzder does not withdraw he should expect Democrats and workers "to scrutinize his record clearly and speak out loudly about what we see concerns us to make sure that this nomination process is as thorough and rigorous as possible."

+Still, it's unclear how much Democrats can stall or derail Puzder's nomination, since Republicans have control of the chamber and only need a majority to confirm his nomination.

+When asked about their chances for stopping the nomination, Schumer said the Democratic opposition is about showing the American people who these candidates are.